mzschwartz5/matt_schwartz_site/README.md

-My personal website.

-Built with React in Typescript.
+My personal website and blog - built from the ground up!

+Made using React for the frontend and Firebase as a backend.
+Also uses Material-UI for some components.

 Contents:
-1. About Page - information about the author including education, experience, and hobbies.
+1. Home page - a timeline-style presentation about myself and my background.
-2. Projects - personal projects including embedded WebGL games.
-3. Contact - contact information

-NOTE: this website is a work in progress.
-Development so far has been limited to a single weekend.
+2. Projects - a gallery of projects that I've worked on (with links to source code or demos, where applicable).
+3. Blog - blogs about my progress on projects.
+As of writing, this section is sparse but growing!
+I'm working on a series explaining the details of how I constructed this site.
+Next, I plan to build a physics engine from scratch and blog about that!